Wellington Place’s multi-million-pound impact on Yorkshire

 Wellington Place is now home to some of the city’s most prominent businesses including Sky Betting & Gaming, Equifax, Irwin Mitchell, Willis Towers Watson, Ward Hadaway, Mazars and Shulmans.
-This is in addition to a thriving retailer and leisure presence which includes Sainsburys, Veeno, Sociable Folk, The Good Luck Club, Caffe Nero and L1 Performance.
+This is in addition to a thriving retailer and leisure presence which includes Sainsburys, Veeno, Sociable Folk, The Good Luck Club and Caffe Nero.

 Since the completion of the first phases of the development, take up of commercial space at Wellington Place has been very strong: 94% of the total development completed to date has been let, while 72% of the total floorspace currently under construction (buildings 4, 7 and 8 Wellington Place) already pre-let.